ngxs/store/docs/concepts/state.md

 accepts an action class or an array of action classes.

 ### Simple Actions
-Let's define a state that will listen to a `FeedAnimals` action to toggle whether the animals have been feed:
+Let's define a state that will listen to a `FeedAnimals` action to toggle whether the animals have been fed:

 ```TS
 import { State, Action, StateContext } from '@ngxs/store';